Learn how to make shredded chicken in a single pot that is always moist and juicy with this never-fail low and slow cooking recipe, so easy to make!

-- Toss the boneless chicken thighs with the olive oil and seasonings in a large bowl.
+- Toss the boneless chicken thighs withthe olive oil and seasonings in a large bowl.
 Make sure to get them nice and coated.

 - Heat a large pot to medium heat.
 I used my Dutch oven for this.
 Add the chicken thighs and sear them for a few minutes per side, stirring them up a bit as you go.

 - Pour in the chicken broth and reduce the heat to a simmer.
 Top the pot with the cover just slightly askew and cook low and slow for 3 hours.
+You can also use your slow cooker on LOW.
 Check it every now and then after a couple hours.
 If you need to add a bit more chicken broth, you can do so.

 - When the chicken is super fork tender, remove it from the heat and cool it slightly.
 Use a couple forks to shred it.

 - Use as desired!